 - Simon Rawlinson: Email firstname.lastname@example.org

 Topos for selected crags will be available on the Saturday morning from the festival's base at Pitton Cross campsite.
-For those wishing to explore more of Gower and other regions of South Wales there's the new select Gower Rock guide, or the definitive guidebook from the South Wales Mountaineering Club, available from all good guidebook stockists.
+Some of these are also available from this website (see right), to give you a taste of what to expect.
+For those wishing to explore more of Gower and other regions of South Wales there's the new select Gower Rock guide, or the definitive guidebook from the South Wales Mountaineering Club, both available from all good guidebook stockists.
 Alternatively, the SWMC wiki has up-to-date details for most crags in the surrounding area.

 Selected climbing areas